jonathanmalkin/LiftStrong/memory-bank/activeContext.md

 ## Recent Changes

+Recent changes to the project include:

+1. **Added App Launcher Icons**:
+   - Created adaptive launcher icons for Android 8.0+ using vector drawables
+   - Added ic_launcher.png and ic_launcher_round.png placeholder files for all density buckets (mdpi, hdpi, xhdpi, xxhdpi, xxxhdpi)
+   - Implemented a blue dumbbell icon on white background to represent the fitness focus of the app

-As this is the beginning of the project, there are no recent code changes to report.
-The memory bank is being initialized with the core documentation files:
+The memory bank is being maintained with the core documentation files:

 - projectbrief.md: Comprehensive breakdown of the app design and features
 - productContext.md: Why the project exists and problems it solves